-In March 2014, the U.S. Pharmacopeia (USP) posted its proposed new chapter, USP 800, that specifically addresses the handling of compounded HDs in healthcare settings; public comments were accepted through July 31.3 The HDs are referenced in the new NIOSH List of Antineoplastic and Other Hazardous Drugs in Healthcare Settings, 2014.
+In March 2014, the U.S. Pharmacopeia (USP) posted its proposed new chapter, USP 800, that specifically addresses the handling of compounded HDs in healthcare settings.
+The HDs are referenced in the NIOSH List of Antineoplastic and Other Hazardous Drugs in Healthcare Settings, which provides more clarity on what determines a drug to be “hazardous” in light of evidence-based science.
 USP 800’s intent is “to protect personnel and the environment when handling HDs.
 This includes but is not limited to receipt, storage, mixing, preparing, compounding, dispensing, administering, disposing, and otherwise altering, counting, crushing, or pouring HDs, and includes both sterile and nonsterile products and preparations.”

-Even though a section of the current USP Chapter 797 does address hazardous drugs sterile compounding, the level of detail is suboptimal, which was the catalyst to draft a new enforceable chapter.
+Even though a section of the 2014 USP Chapter 797 does address hazardous drugs sterile compounding, the level of detail is suboptimal, which was the catalyst to draft a new enforceable chapter.
 Furthermore, USP 797 only addresses the preparation of compounded medications, not the administration of these medications to patients.
 USP 800 is comprehensive in its level of detail regarding the storage, preparation, and administration of hazardous drugs.
-The publication of the new NIOSH List this year was also timely regarding this new USP Chapter, as it provides more clarity on what determines a drug to be “hazardous” in light of new evidenced-based science.

 USP 800 will apply to all personnel who compound HDs and all places where they are prepared, including pharmacies, hospitals and other healthcare institutions, physicians’ practice facilities, patient clinics, veterinarians’ offices and other locations/facilities where HDs are stored, transported and administered.

-This and other concerns that were submitted to USP as comments from various stakeholders will be addressed and responded to by the USP Expert Compounding Committee prior to publication in the National Formulary.
-The final Chapter has not yet been published, but we recommend that you become familiar with USP Chapter 800 standards so you and your organization are better prepared regarding these safety concerns when handling hazardous drugs.
+The final Chapter was published on February 1, 2016.
+Don’t delay – become familiar with USP Chapter 800 standards so you and your organization are better prepared regarding these safety concerns when handling hazardous drugs.